-- Committee on Academic Misconduct web page (go.osu.edu/coam) - Student Tips for Preserving Academic Integrity (https://teaching.resources.osu.edu/examples/student-tips-preserving-academic)
+- Committee on Academic Misconduct web page (go.osu.edu/coam) - Ten Suggestions for Preserving Academic Integrity (go.osu.edu/ten-suggestions)

 Additional policies on academic integrity

 - Written assignments: Your written assignments, including any discussion activities, should be your own original work.
 In the written assignments, you should follow a consistent style (you may choose MLA, APA, Chicago) to cite the ideas and words of your research sources.
 You are encouraged to ask a trusted person to proofread your assignments before you turn them in, but no one should rewrite your work but you. - Reusing past work: You are prohibited in university courses from turning in work from a past class to your current class, even if you modify it.
 If you want to build on past research or revisit a topic you've explored in previous courses, please discuss the situation with your GTA. - Collaboration and informal peer-review: The course may offer opportunities for formal collaboration with your classmates.
 While study groups and peer review of projects is encouraged, remember that comparing answers on a quiz or assignment is not permitted.
 If you're unsure about a particular situation, please feel free to ask ahead of time.